RodrigoPAml/ASP-NET-Base-project/README.md

 Use the movie and/or session classes to understand how to do it

-- Create migration and put in migrations folders (Folder migrations)
+- Create migration and put in migrations folders (Folder migrations in infra layer)
-- Create the entity model and crud models NewEntity and UpdatedEntity with its validations (Folder Models)
+- Create the entity model and a validator if needed (Domain layer)
-- Create a database mapping for the entity model (Folder Mappings)
+- Create a repository for the entity (Domain Layer and Infra layer)
-- Register DbContext and database mapping (Folder registration)
+- Create a database mapping for the entity model (Folder Mappings in Infra layer)
-- Create mapping between models and entity (Folder registration)
+- Register in DbContext and database mapping (Infra layer)
-- Create a repository class (Folder repositories)
+- Create a service for the entity (Domain Layer)
-- Register repository (Folder registration)
+- Create a app service and crud models NewEntity, UpdatedEntity (Application Layer)
-- Create a service class (Folder services)
+- Create mapping between domain models and application models (Application Layer)
-- Register the service class (Folder registration)
+- Create the controller (Folder controllers in WebAPI layer)
-- Create the controller (Folder controllers)
+- Don't forget to register all the services (IoC project)
 - Test it!